-The 21st century comes with varying degrees of social pressures to conform to certain expectations and these conformities cube with grave dangers.
+The 21st century comes with varying degrees of social pressures.
+Everywhere, there is a push for you to conform to certain expectations which mostly aren’t the best.

 The ability to handle social pressure, therefore, becomes an important skill everyone needs today.